Liverpool School for the Deaf and Dumb, Liverpool, Lancashire

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Liverpool Archives, 3rd Floor, Central Library, William Brown Street, L3 8EW.
+- Liverpool Record Office and Local History Service, Central Library, William Brown Street, Liverpool L3 8EW.

 - Pritchard, D.G., Education and the Handicapped 1760-1960 (1963, Routledge & Kegan Paul)